 Vimax Asli Canada

 Agents of S.H.I.E.L.D.'s Chloe Bennet Previews the Interesting Hunt for a Missing Phil CoulsonWhen last we saw our intrepid Agents of S.H.I.E.L.D. team, things weren't looking so good for a few of our faves.
-Namely, Coulson (Clark Gregg) and Fitz (Iain de Caestecker), who, along with...3 days ago via E!Online
+Namely, Coulson (Clark Gregg) and Fitz (Iain de Caestecker), who, along with...2 months ago via E!Online

-Phil Collins 'very proud' of daughter Lily's singing in new movieMusician Phil Collins was "very proud" when his daughter Lily shared with him the trailer of her new movie, Rules Don't Apply.5 days ago via music-news
+Phil Collins 'very proud' of daughter Lily's singing in new movieMusician Phil Collins was "very proud" when his daughter Lily shared with him the trailer of her new movie, Rules Don't Apply.2 months ago via music-news

 Phil Collins: 'I wouldn't rule out future Genesis reunion'